 Although SMS is more secure than two-factor authentication (2FA), what happens if you switch phones?
 This article covers how to transfer Microsoft authenticator to a new phone.

-Using the steps below, you can transfer Microsoft Authenticator to a new phone in the same way you would install it on a new one.
-When prompted, sign in with the Microsoft account that you used to make a backup of your old phone.
+Using the steps below, you can transfer Microsoft Authenticator to a new phone like you would install it on a new one.
+When prompted, sign in with the Microsoft account you used to back up your old phone.
 Before using an account, verify it.

 Microsoft Authenticator App

 These days, it’s easy to move apps, images, contacts, and other data from your old phone to a new one.
 However, as we already explained, if you utilize your old phone, you must manually transfer your Google Authenticator profile to your fresh iPhone or Android before erasing it.
-You will have to manually configure your accounts on your new phone in case you don’t have your old phone.
+If you don’t have your old one, you will have to configure your accounts on your new phone manually.
 With the backup and recovery feature of Microsoft Authenticator, you can move your accounts to a new phone.

 Let’s discover how to transfer Microsoft Authenticator to a new phone now that you know what the app is and what it does.